Initial Screening / Case Management

 - Employers may offer further employment to trainees with good performance upon completion of on-the-job training.

-Off-the-job Vocational Training AllowanceDuring on-the-job training period, trainees may enrol on relevant vocational courses and apply for reimbursement of course and examination fees up to $4,000 from YETP.
+Off-the-job Vocational Training AllowanceDuring on-the-job training period, trainees may enrol in relevant off-the-job vocational training courses or examinations.
+Trainees may apply for reimbursement of course or examination fees up to $4,000 from YETP Office.